Featured in...

 A DVLA fine will not affect your credit score because a Penalty Charge Notice (PCN) from a County Court is entirely separate from a County Court Judgement (CCJ).

-How Can You Avoid DVLA Debts?
+How Can You Avoid It?

 You can avoid DVLA debts with some simple organisational techniques: